The Common Securitization Platform and the Uniform Mortgage-Backed Security

-In 2013, the Federal Housing Finance Agency (FHFA) began development of a common securitization platform (CSP) that would integrate the various securitization infrastructure systems that resided separately within Fannie Mae and Freddie Mac (the GSEs).
-MBA is committed to continued work with FHFA where needed to help support development of the CSP through critical phases, including development of the single security.
+In 2013, Fannie Mae and Freddie Mac (the GSEs) began a joint venture to develop a common securitization platform (CSP) that would integrate the various securitization infrastructure systems that had previously resided separately within each Enterprise.
+MBA is committed to continued work with the Federal Housing Finance Agency (FHFA) where needed to help support development of the CSP through critical phases, including development of a uniform mortgage-backed security (UMBS).

 MBA's Position / Next Steps: